awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 In this case, the `ena` module is loaded and at the minimum recommended version\.
 This instance has enhanced networking properly configured\.

-## Enabling Enhanced Networking with ENA on Amazon Linux<a name="enable-enhanced-networking-ena-AL"></a>
+## Enabling Enhanced Networking with ENA on the Amazon Linux AMI<a name="enable-enhanced-networking-ena-AL"></a>

-The latest Amazon Linux HVM AMIs have the module required for enhanced networking with ENA installed and have the required `enaSupport` attribute set\.
-Therefore, if you launch an instance with the latest Amazon Linux HVM AMI on a supported instance type, enhanced networking with ENA is already enabled for your instance\.
+Amazon Linux 2 and the latest versions of the Amazon Linux AMI have the module required for enhanced networking with ENA installed and have the required `enaSupport` attribute set\.
+Therefore, if you launch an instance with an HVM version of Amazon Linux on a supported instance type, enhanced networking with ENA is already enabled for your instance\.
 For more information, see [Testing Whether Enhanced Networking with ENA Is Enabled](#test-enhanced-networking-ena)\.

 If you launched your instance using an older Amazon Linux AMI and it does not have enhanced networking enabled already, use the following procedure to enable enhanced networking\.